Where is your website traffic coming from?

-Next, I visited Christopher Hogan’s Twitter page.
-It looks like he tweets often, and some of his tweets are about formal fashion in different seasons (he has 3,300 followers.
-It’s a bit low, but there’s a twist in the tale).
+Next, I visited the Gentleman Gazette and Sven Raphael Schneider Twitter page.
+It looks like he and his team tweet often.
+(The team has 24,100 followers.
+It’s a bit low, but there’s a twist in the tale.)

 That gave me an idea—a content strategy that can be endorsed by many influencers (with a gazillion followers).

 Here’s what we’d do next.

 - Check around the other top blogs.
 Figure out which bloggers have thousands of followers on Twitter or Facebook.

 - Read their posts/tweets.
 I’d search for any interviews these people did online to figure out what motivates them in their area of expertise.

 - Create an article (or video or infographic) based on my research, I’d then create an infographic.
 If I wanted to influence Christopher Hogan, I would create an infographic or write an article based on formal fashion for men for summer.
 I would stock the items that feature my content in my online store.
 I could perhaps title it “Men’s Formal Fashion for The Summer Inspired by Christopher Hogan Designs” (or some other designer).

 - Reach out to the expert.
 I would then tweet it to him or post on his FB page.
 If it appeals to him (and it should because I would have spent a whole lot of time on it and showed passion for the artwork and the writing in making it), he will share it.
 That would get me targeted traffic that has the potential to convert.

 - Even if he doesn’t retweet, I know I’m sitting on killer content bound to get noticed by guys who strut around in formals during the summer are sure to notice it, giving me a clear chance at converting it.